Everything you need to know about diatomaceous earth, amorphous silica, and BSiO₂ Pty Ltd

 MOLECULAR STRUCTURE: Crystalline silica has a regular, repeating, ordered atomic arrangement (like a crystal).
 Amorphous silica has a random, disordered arrangement — no crystalline structure.

 FORMATION: Crystalline silica (quartz, cristobalite) forms in rock.
-Amorphous silica in DE forms biologically — from diatom organisms over millions of years.
+Amorphous silica in DE forms biologically — from diatom organisms.

 HEALTH EFFECTS: Crystalline silica, when inhaled in respirable form, causes mechanical damage to lung tissue over time (silicosis).
 Amorphous silica does not have the same mechanism of harm — it is classified by IARC as Group 3 (not classifiable as a carcinogen), compared to crystalline silica which is Group 1.

 REGULATORY STATUS: BSiO₂ amorphous silica is confirmed at <0.5% respirable quartz (below limit of reporting).
-The product does not meet the threshold for classification as a hazardous substance under Australian WHS regulations.
+The product does not meet the threshold for classification as a hazardous substance under Australian WHS crystalline silica exposure standards.

 This is one of the most scientifically interesting properties of food grade DE.
 Amorphous silica enhances bioavailability through several mechanisms:

-1. GUT WALL INTEGRITY: Orthosilicic acid (the bioavailable form of silicon released from DE in the digestive tract) is essential for the structural integrity of the intestinal mucosa.
+1. GUT WALL INTEGRITY: Orthosilicic acid (the bioavailable form of silicon released from DE in the digestive tract) is essential for the structural integrity of the intestinal mucosa (gut lining).
 A healthy gut wall absorbs all nutrients more efficiently.

 2. CARRIER MATRIX: BSiO₂ has a specific surface area of 494.4 m²/kg (confirmed by HRL Technology).
 Other compounds physically bind to DE particles and are carried deeper into the digestive tract before being released — extending contact time with absorptive surfaces.